I just started seeing a therapist.

 My handed me another tissue before leaning back into her chair, nodding in agreement simply pointed out something I had never thought of before.

 “I’m sure they can’t understand that you are feeling objectified here.”

 “No,” I replied in my little girl voice.
-“They don’t, and just when I become single, it’s like all the guys can sense it.
-Even the last guy I slept with, over three years ago, starts texting me again.
-All my male friends start hitting me up, and I know they all want the same thing.
+“They don’t and just when I become single, it’s like all the guys can sense it.
+Even the last guy I slept with three years ago, starts texting me again.
+All my male friends start hitting me up and I know they all want the same thing.
 I like having guy friends.
 I like the male energy, but, seriously, is there something in the air men can tell when a woman is single again?”

-My therapist nodded her head and smiled at my comment.
+My therapist nodded her head again and smiled at my comment.

 At the end of the session, she booked me for the following week.
 “Does eleven o’clock next week sound good, Carrie?”